NAFORadio/TheLifeMachine/README.md

 ## How to Access

-To download these tracks, follow these steps:
+If you don't already have Autonomi installed locally follow these steps:

 https://github.com/maidsafe/autonomi/tree/main?tab=readme-ov-file#for-users

+If you do then simply type ant file download <address> from a command prompt.

 The downloaded files will be saved as MP3 format.